PaulyDuk/sunshine-minds/README.md

 The hero image has a gradient applied to allow the text to be legible.
 My initial thought was to include a suitable hero image on each page but in testing later on this did not suit the site how I had evisaged.

 I also decided to add a small image from font-awesome.com for each card for a quick visual respresentation of what the card details would include.
+I also decided to swap the image between the top of the bottom of the cards to make the site more visually appealing and break up the sections.

 <h2>Wireframes</h2>
 <h2>Features</h2>